Sales Summary & Analytics Guide

 - Date: Sale execution date (YYYY-MM-DD)

-- Amount Sold: Quantity of tokens sold
+- Token Sold: Quantity of tokens sold

-- Amount Bought: USDT received
+- USDT Gained: USDT received

 Opening the CSV File